United States Bicentennial: Films

-For the Bicentennial celebration, Hollywood filmmaker John Huston directed a short movie—Independence (1976)—for the U.S. National Park Service which continues to screen at Independence National Historical Park in Philadelphia.
+For the Bicentennial celebration, Hollywood filmmaker John Huston directed a short movie—Independence (1976)—for the US National Park Service which continues to screen at Independence National Historical Park in Philadelphia.

-The 1976 film Rocky cited the Bicentennial in several scenes, mostly during Apollo Creed's entering; Carl Weathers dressed first as George Washington then as Uncle Sam.
+The 1976 film Rocky cited the Bicentennial in several scenes, mostly during Apollo Creed's entering; Carl Weathers dressed first as George Washington and then as Uncle Sam.

-The oversized vehicle in The Big Bus had a scene in its Bicentennial Dining Room.
+The oversized vehicle in the 1976 film The Big Bus had a scene in its Bicentennial Dining Room.

-Gifts
+Gifts for the nation

 A number of nations gave gifts to the US as a token of friendship.
-Among them were:

 The United Kingdom loaned one of the four existing copies of Magna Carta for display in the US Capitol.
-The document was displayed in a case designed by artist Louis Osman consisting of gold, stainless steel, rubies, pearls, sapphires, diamonds and white enamel.
+The document was displayed in a case designed by artist Louis Osman consisting of gold, stainless steel, rubies, pearls, sapphires, diamonds, and white enamel.
 This was on a base of pegmatite and Yorkshire sandstone.
-The document was displayed atop a gold replica from June 3, 1976 until June 13, 1977, when it was returned.
+The document was displayed atop a gold replica from June 3, 1976, until June 13, 1977, when it was returned.
 The case and gold replica remain on display in the Capitol.

 Canada through the National Film Board of Canada produced the book Between Friends/Entre Amis which was a photographic essay of life along the US-Canada border.
-The book was given to libraries across the US and special editions were presented to President Gerald Ford and other officials.
+The book was given to libraries across the US and special editions were presented to President Ford and other officials.

 The government of France and Musée du Louvre assembled an exhibit of paintings in cooperation with the Detroit Institute of Arts and the Metropolitan Museum of Art that traveled to Detroit and New York City after being shown in Paris.
 The exhibit, entitled French Painting 1774–1830: The Age of Revolution, included the work of 94 French artists from that period.
 Many of the 149 works in the exhibit had never been seen outside France and included Liberty Leading the People by Eugène Delacroix, Jupiter and Thetis by Jean Auguste Dominique Ingres and a portrait of Maximilien Robespierre by Adélaïde Labille-Guiard.

 Japan's government constructed and furnished the 513-seat Terrace Theatre of Kennedy Center in Washington.
 Many of the original furnishings were removed when the theater was renovated between 2015 and 2019.
-Fifty-three bonsai trees from the Nippon Bonsai Association were donated to the U. S. National Arboretum.
+Fifty-three bonsai trees from the Nippon Bonsai Association were donated to the US National Arboretum.